Live at Pompeii

-Live at Pompeii is a live album and film by David Gilmour, the guitarist of Pink Floyd.
-It was recorded at the Amphitheatre of Pompeii, where Pink Floyd: Live at Pompeii was staged 44 years prior.
+Live at Pompeii is a live album and concert film by David Gilmour, the guitarist of Pink Floyd.
+It was recorded in July 2016 at the Amphitheatre of Pompeii, where Pink Floyd: Live at Pompeii was staged 44 years prior.
 It documents his 2015–16 world tour to promote his album, Rattle That Lock (2015).
-The concert was directed by Gavin Elder.
-The album was released on 29 September 2017 and is available on CD, LP, digital download, DVD, Blu-ray and deluxe box set containing the CD album and Blu-ray, plus a bonus exclusive Blu-ray of extra features.
+The film was directed by Gavin Elder.
+The album was released on 29 September 2017 and is available on Compact Disc, vinyl, digital download, DVD, Blu-ray and a deluxe box set containing the CD album and Blu-ray, plus a bonus Blu-ray of extra features.